Updated 10/04/25

 4. Cordyline australis (cabbage palm)

 A popular plant, like a palm but with singular leaves.
 It is a woody shrub but it can be made into a tree shape by cutting out the lower leaves.
-Protect with straw and horticultural fleece if the winter is very cold.
+Alternatively wait for it to mature and it will naturally shed most of its leaves on the stem leaving a top knot of upper leaves.
+Plus, protect with straw and horticultural fleece if the winter is very cold.

 CORDYLINE AUSTRALIS (CABBAGE PALM)